MinyaRancic/Robotiq-Gripper/README.md

 # Robotiq-Gripper
-A Matlab-python interface for the Robotiq 2 finger gripper
+A MATLAB-python interface for the Robotiq 2 finger gripper

 Dependencies: pyserial, numpy, python 2.7, and Matlab 2014b or later